Anusree6154s/documentation/content/web-dev/readme-formatting-guidelines/README.md

 ## Github readme formatting styles put together by me
 > [!WARNING]
 > Many of the styles here dont work during developemnt.
 Instead only on github.
-And this needs to be viewed in github to see the right results:
+And this needs to be viewed in [github](https://github.com/Anusree6154s/documentation/blob/main/content/web-dev/readme-formatting-guidelines/README.md) to see the right results.

 ### **1. Formatting text**
 |code|result|